Close Banner

 • Anticipated Finish Time

-• Are you a DVC member?
+• Are you a Disney cast member? (yes/no)

-• Are you a cast member?
+• Are you a Disney Vacation Club member? (yes/no)

 Hop Tip: You can fill out many of the fields after you check out!
 Just head to your runDisney dashboard.
-Your name and address cannot be changed without contacting runDisney and verifying you are you.
+Your name and address cannot be changed without contacting runDisney and verifying that you are you.
 But you can update other information as needed.

 Proof of Time

 You do not have to submit a proof of time for a runDisney race, but you might want to for some longer races (such as the half marathons and marathons).
-If you are a competitive racer and want to be in some of the first corrals, you'll need to submit a proof of time to prove you are fast enough.
+If you're a competitive racer and want to be in some of the first corrals, you'll need to submit a proof of time to prove you are fast enough.
 You can add proof of time after you register.
 You can put in your previous finish time, the race location and a link to the race results.
 For the sake of time, skip this step while registering for a runDisney race.
 Go back to your dashboard after you complete your registration.

 Adding Another Bib

 After filling out the necessary components, you can click a button that says, "I want to add another registration."
 If you want to add yoga, another race or another participant, this is where you can do that.
+However, this button appears before your purchase is complete, so you run the risk of it selling out (no pun intended).

 Purchase Quickly